I want to keep one cat in and allow free access to another cat.

-The Cat Mate Microchip Cat Flap (360) is selective entry only.
-We would advise the Cat Mate Elite ID Disc Cat Flap with Timer Control (305), however, this works with ID Discs on your cat’s collar, but not implanted microchips.
+This cat flap is selective entry only.
+You require the Cat Mate Elite ID Disc Cat Flap with Timer Control (305), which works with ID Discs but not implanted microchips.

-Please remove all batteries for at least 1 hour, replace with new good quality alkaline batteries.
+Please remove all batteries for at least three hours and replace with new, good-quality alkaline batteries.

-- I have replaced the batteries.
-Do I need to reprogramme my cat?
+I have replaced the batteries.
+Do I need to reprogram my cat’s ID disc?

 Yes.
 This model is fully compatible with the Cat Mate ID Discs.

-Good quality alkaline batteries should last for 9 – 12 months for 1 cat.
+Good-quality alkaline batteries should last for 9-12 months for one cat.